whitecube/jean-sass/README.md

 - `_grid.scss`
 - `_typography.scss`

-These files are symply the configuration files for _white-sass_, you can add as much as you want, for your personal use.
+These files are symply the configuration files for _jean-sass_, you can add as much as you want, for your personal use.

 Here is how it is build